kora-projects/kora-docs/mkdocs/blog/en/neuro-agent-and-kora.md

 Kora's own version migrations can therefore benefit from the same properties.

-## Large-Scale Refactoring Becomes More Mechanically Verifiable
+## Large-Scale Refactoring Becomes More Mechanically Verifiable { #large-scale-refactoring }

 Imagine changing a constructor contract used across fifty modules.